What “impact” means to these business leaders

 Today, the Fast Company Impact Council consists of 200 individuals who are aiming to make a difference in their businesses and beyond.
 As the council’s inaugural year draws to a close, we asked a few members to tell us what the word “impact” means to them.

-Frank Young, president, product, integrated payments, and vertical markets, Global Payments
+Frank Young, president of vertical market software solutions, Global Payments

 “Sometimes you get ‘heads down’ in the day-to-day, and you feel like you’re putting out a lot of fires, addressing tactical dilemmas as they come up.
 I try to put myself up on a balcony and look out over the environment, the organization, and try to find the patterns that are emerging.
 Where can we have an impact on patterns, not problems.
 How do I solve patterns and not problems?
 It requires you to invite a broader, more diverse set of people into the problem-solving process to have a much bigger impact than just putting out that one individual fire.”